... build a chronology of live wood: first year, second year, third year and so on

 But how much do we actually know about the health of vines?

-Wouldn’t it be time to stop uprooting vines that are not even “of age” and to rethink proper pruning for their well-being?
+Surely it is time to stop uprooting vines that are not even “of age” and to rethink proper pruning for their well-being?
 And if they are sick, why not treat them?

-They seem trivial questions, but not many (or at least they were) asked, in the world of viticulture.
+These might seem like trivial questions, but few used to ask them in the world of viticulture.

-We have already asked about them 30 years ago?
+We already began asking them 30 years ago?

-Therefore we have observed and experimented, even following unusual ways, and we have developed a branched pruning method, which can be adapted to all forms of vine cultivation and reduces the devastating impact that incorrect cuts have on the plant’s lymphatic system.
-Because we are convinced that the first thing to do is prevention.
+Since then we have observed and experimented, including some novel techniques, and in the process, developed a branched pruning method, which can be adapted to all forms of vine cultivation.
+This reduces the devastating impact that incorrect cuts have on the plant’s lymphatic system.
+That is because we are convinced that the first task is prevention.

 Why are the old vineyards the healthiest?

-It all started about thirty years ago, when – from the observation and study of ancient vineyards from all over Europe, of which we have different examples in Spain – we wondered why modern vineyards were uprooted after about twenty years due to the decline in production, the number of plants with symptoms of trunk diseases and missing plants, while the 60-80-100 year old vineyards were still present and healthy.
+It all started about thirty years ago, when – from the observation and study of ancient vineyards from all over Europe, we wondered why modern vineyards were uprooted after about twenty years due to the decline in production, the number of plants with symptoms of trunk diseases and missing plants, while the 60-100 year old vineyards were still productive and healthy.

 The vine is not a tree, but a liana.
 Its feature as a liana in nature leads it to grow in space, crawling at ground level and then climbing trees to reach the light.
 In nature, therefore, the plant has no wire or other constraints, but can grow freely.